Project 119

 Project 119 is a governmental program of the People's Republic of China targeting sports that China has not traditionally excelled in at the Summer Olympics, to maximize the total number of medals and number of golds won during the 2008 Summer Olympics in Beijing, China.
 The number, 119, refers to the number of gold medals available in events that China is targeting.
 The total number of golds available in the targeted sports was 122 at the targeted 2008 Olympics, an increase of three.

 "Project 119" is related to the Plan for Olympic Glory, a more general plan for greater performance across the board.

 History

 With the awarding of the Games of the XXIX Olympiad of 2008 to Beijing in 2001, the government of China embarked on a program to increase its medal load.
-Project 119 was established to gain medals in the sports of Track and Field, Swimming, Rowing & Canoe/Kayak and Sailing.
+Project 119 was established to gain medals in :Athletics, Swimming, Rowing & Canoe/Kayak and Sailing.
 These sports had a total gold medal count of 119 in the 2000 Summer Olympics.
 At those Games, China had only won one medal in all these sports.
 China wished to finish on top of the medal count and gold medal total at its own games.